 \subsubsection{Evolution during inflation}

 After the transition to inflation, there are generally two distinct possibilities for the type of inflation one should expect.
-It is possible that the thermal bath and the inflaton equilibriate in such a way that the thermalization condition is still satisfied, in which case the phenomenology of \textit{warm inflation}~\cite{Berera:1995ie} should apply.
+It is possible that the thermal bath and the inflaton equilibrate in such a way that the thermalization condition is still satisfied, in which case the phenomenology of \textit{warm inflation}~\cite{Berera:1995ie} should apply.
 In the other case, the thermal bath decays away beyond the point at which the thermalization condition applies.
 The second scenario leads to \textit{cold inflation}.

 In our scenario, the thermal bath typically decays away as radiation after the onset of inflation.
-This decay however can not continue indefinitely since there is always some radiation that is being produced due to the slow-roll motion of the inflaton.
-The steady state equilibrium solution corresponds to a “radiation floor” which can be estimated by assuming slow-roll solutions and neglecting the highest derivatives in the evolution equations for the inflaton and radiation energy density respectively.
-Additionally, the only relevant source of friction during the inflationary phase is sphaleron induced thermal friction and we assume that inflation occurs at the “weak warm regime”~\cite{Graham:2009bf, Bastero-Gil:2011rva, DeRocco:2021rzv} in which the Hubble rate is much greater than the thermal friction and therefore the dynamics of the inflaton background are unaltered due to the presence of the thermal bath.
+This decay, however, cannot continue indefinitely since there is always some radiation that is being produced due to the slow-roll motion of the inflaton.
+The steady-state equilibrium solution corresponds to a “radiation floor” which can be estimated by assuming slow-roll solutions and neglecting the highest derivatives in the evolution equations for the inflaton and radiation energy density respectively.
+Additionally, the only relevant source of friction during the inflationary phase is sphaleron-induced thermal friction, and we assume that inflation occurs at the “weak warm regime”~\cite{Graham:2009bf, Bastero-Gil:2011rva, DeRocco:2021rzv} in which the Hubble rate is much greater than the thermal friction, and therefore the dynamics of the inflaton background are unaltered due to the presence of the thermal bath.
 This is typically the case in our scenario since we only want the thermal friction to affect the motion of the axion momentarily just before the onset of inflation.
-The steady state solution for the radiation temperature is then simply
+The steady-state solution for the radiation temperature is then simply

-This formula, in combination with the thermalization rate condition $\Delta\gg H$ can be used as a diagnostic to determine whether the thermal bath survives after the onset of inflation or whether it redshifts to a point where the thermalization rate is smaller than the Hubble rate, in which case we enter the cold inflation regime.
+This formula, in combination with the thermalization rate condition $\Delta\gg H$, can be used as a diagnostic to determine whether the thermal bath survives after the onset of inflation or whether it redshifts to a point where the thermalization rate is smaller than the Hubble rate, in which case we enter the cold inflation regime.